Training Vision-Language Transformers from Captions: Related Work

 \paragraph{Masked Language Modeling.} Masked language modeling (MLM) and its auto-regressive counterparts are widely used in natural language processing for learning text representations.
-MLM~\cite{Devlin2019} trains a model to predict a random sample of input tokens that have been masked in a multi-class setting.
-In vision-language modeling, we randomly mask some of the input tokens, and the model is trained to reconstruct the original tokens given the masked tokens and its corresponding visual inputs.
+MLM~\citep{Devlin2019} trains a model to predict a random sample of input tokens that have been masked in a multi-class setting.
+In vision-language pretraining, MLM has shown useful to enforce the consistency across modalities~\citep{dou2021meter,zhang2021vinvl,li2020oscar,kim2021vilt}.
+In vision-language modeling, we randomly mask some of the input tokens, and the model is trained to reconstruct the original tokens given the masked tokens and their corresponding visual inputs.
+To be consistent with previous work, we follow the default settings of training BERT~\citep{Devlin2019} for masked language modeling.

 \paragraph{Masked Image Modeling.} Masked image modeling (MIM) is a pretext task to learn representations from images corrupted by masking.
-Inspired by the success of masked language modeling (MLM) in NLP, different masked prediction objectives have been proposed for image tasks. iGPT~\cite{chen2020generative} predicts unknown pixels of a sequence.
-ViT~\cite{dosovitskiy2020image} predicts mean colors of masked patches.
-BEiT~\cite{bao2021beit} proposes to use a pre-trained discrete variational autoencoder (dVAE)~\cite{ramesh2021zero} to encode masked patches.
-MaskFeat~\cite{wei2021masked} predicts HoG~\cite{dalal2005histograms} features of the masked image regions.
-SimMIM~\cite{xie2021simmim} and MAE~\cite{he2021masked} predict RGB values of raw pixels by direct regression.
-MIM has also been explored in the field of vision-language representation learning by either regressing the masked feature values~\cite{tan2019lxmert,chen2020uniter,dou2021meter,kim2021vilt} or predicting a distribution over semantic classes for corresponding image region~\cite{chen2020uniter,lu2019vilbert,su2019vl}.
+Inspired by the success of masked language modeling (MLM) in NLP, different masked prediction objectives have been proposed for image tasks. iGPT~\citep{chen2020generative} predicts unknown pixels of a sequence.
+ViT~\citep{dosovitskiy2020image} predicts mean colors of masked patches.
+BEiT~\citep{bao2021beit} proposes to use a pre-trained discrete variational autoencoder (dVAE)~\citep{ramesh2021zero} to encode masked patches.
+MaskFeat~\citep{wei2021masked} predicts HoG~\citep{dalal2005histograms} features of the masked image regions.
+SimMIM~\citep{xie2021simmim} and MAE~\citep{he2021masked} predict RGB values of raw pixels by direct regression.
+MIM has also been explored in the field of vision-language representation learning by either regressing the masked feature values~\citep{tan2019lxmert,chen2020uniter,dou2021meter,kim2021vilt} or predicting a distribution over semantic classes for the corresponding image region~\citep{chen2020uniter,lu2019vilbert,su2019vl}.
+In contrast to previous approaches~\citep{chen2020uniter, kim2021vilt, dou2021meter} that show MIM does not contribute to or hurt the performance on downstream tasks, we show that using MIM can consistently improve the performance as the training steps increase.